 It’s important to take a step back and develop a clear understanding of what customers are actually paying for.
 In most professions there are tens of businesses that all provide a very similar product or service.
 Why then are some businesses so much more successful than others?
 There are thousands of factors that play into successful marketing but one of the most important and most frequently misunderstood is what the real value proposition is.

 I’m going to use the foundation repair niche as an example.
-I live in Winnipeg, and we experience a lot of ground shifting here, so foundation repair is a fairly big industry.
+I live in and do SEO in Winnipeg, and we experience a lot of ground shifting here, so foundation repair is a fairly big industry.
 Let’s make a few basic customer profiles of people that may be interested in foundation repair.

 - George is 32 years old and has two children both under the age of five.
 The basement of his house was finished 40 years ago with indoor outdoor carpeting and gets seepage along one wall every spring.
 He’s been planning to renovate it himself ever since he moved in, but he’s hesitant to put in drywall or nice carpeting knowing they’ll probably get ruined by the seepage.
 He’s considering hiring a foundation repair company to fix the underlying problem.